AI Automation/Construction & Trades

 • A typical build is live in 4 weeks and reduces daily administrative work by over an hour.

 Syntora designs and engineers purpose-built systems integrated with your existing tools like Procore, BuilderTrend, email, and SMS.
 This approach adapts to how your subcontractors already communicate, requiring no new software for them to learn or install.
-Developing a system of this complexity typically involves a discovery phase, followed by an engineering engagement lasting several months, depending on the number of integrations and the sophistication of conflict detection required.
-Syntora's experience building similar document processing pipelines using Claude API in adjacent domains, such as financial document extraction, directly informs our capability to address this challenge within construction.
+Developing a system of this complexity typically involves a technical discovery phase, followed by an engineering engagement.
+The duration depends on the number of integrations and the sophistication of conflict detection required.
+Syntora's experience building similar construction-specific document processing pipelines, such as an estimating automation system for a commercial ceiling contractor, directly informs our capability to address this challenge.

 Why Does Construction Schedule Coordination Still Rely on Phone Calls?

-Project management software like Procore and BuilderTrend are effective for managing a master schedule.
-But they require constant manual data entry to stay current.
-Subcontractors do not log into your Procore instance to update their availability; they send a text message saying they are on their way or running late.
+Project management software like Procore and BuilderTrend are effective for managing a master schedule, but they require constant manual data entry to stay current.
+Subcontractors do not log into your project management instance to update their availability or status; they send a text message or an email confirming arrival, reporting a delay, or requesting a change.

-This manual process is the primary point of failure.
-Shared Google Calendars create invite fatigue and lack dependency logic.
-Email rules can sort messages but cannot understand their content.
-The core problem is the unstructured, natural language format of communication, which standard software cannot interpret without human intervention.
+Manual processes are the primary point of failure.
+Shared Google Calendars within Google Workspace create invite fatigue and often lack the dependency logic needed for construction schedules.
+Basic email rules can sort messages but cannot understand their natural language content.
+The core problem is the unstructured, human-language format of communication, which standard software cannot interpret without intensive, time-consuming human intervention, creating a scaling bottleneck for growing operations.

 How Syntora Builds an AI-Powered Subcontractor Scheduling System

-Syntora's approach to automating subcontractor schedule coordination begins with a comprehensive technical discovery to understand your unique communication patterns and existing project management workflows.
+Syntora's approach to automating subcontractor schedule coordination begins with a comprehensive technical discovery.
+This initial phase helps us understand your unique communication patterns, existing project management workflows, and specific operational rules for conflict detection.

 The system architecture we would propose centralizes all inbound communication.
 This typically involves provisioning a dedicated phone number using Twilio to capture every subcontractor SMS.
 For email, we would configure an AWS Simple Email Service (SES) rule to trigger a serverless function, creating a unified data stream.
 This initial step ensures all relevant scheduling information is captured regardless of its origin.

 Next, a Python service orchestrated on AWS Lambda would leverage the Claude API to parse the raw message text.
-Syntora's engineers would work with your team to identify and extract key entities, such as subcontractor name, project identifier, date, time, and intent (e.g., 'confirmation', 'delay notification', 'requesting change').
+Syntora's engineers would work with your team to identify and extract key entities, such as subcontractor name, project identifier, date, time, and intent (e.g., 'confirmation,' 'delay notification,' 'requesting change').
 We would fine-tune the AI model using a small set of historical message examples provided by your business, ensuring high accuracy specific to your terminology.
-This is a pattern we've successfully implemented in other data extraction projects.
+This data extraction pattern mirrors our work in other construction-specific document pipelines, such as the Gemini Vision-powered estimating automation we built for a commercial ceiling contractor, where complex architectural details like 'typical floor' labels are accurately extracted and processed within 60 seconds.

 The extracted, structured data would be stored in a Supabase Postgres database.
 A custom FastAPI application would then be developed to check for scheduling conflicts against your master project plan.
-This application logic would be tailored to your specific operational rules, identifying potential issues like multiple trades scheduled for the same physical space or a critical prerequisite task not yet completed in Procore.
+This application logic would be tailored to your specific operational rules, identifying potential issues like multiple trades scheduled for the same physical space or a critical prerequisite task not yet completed in Procore or PlanSwift.

 Finally, the validated schedule update would be written directly to your project management software via its native API.
 Syntora would deliver a fully deployed, serverless system, ready for integration into your daily operations, along with documentation and knowledge transfer.
-The client's role would include providing historical communication data for AI training and clear definitions of scheduling rules and integration points.
+Your team's role would include providing historical communication data for AI training and clear definitions of scheduling rules and integration points with systems like QuickBooks or Google Workspace.

 Manual Schedule CoordinationSyntora's Automated System